Falcon Lair for sale: You too can own Rudolph Valentino & Doris Duke Bel Air mansion

 The Blood and Sand, The Four Horsemen of the Apocalypse, and The Sheik star bought the house for $175,000 (adjusting for inflation, approximately $2 million) in 1925.
 Falcon Lair's other famous owner, billionairess Doris Duke, bought it in 1952; following several surgeries and a debilitating stroke in the early 1990s, she spent her final months in seclusion at the house.
 The Duke estate sold the five-acre property in 1998.

-Nicholas Yulico's article explains that “The current owner says he has spent millions transforming the house since purchasing it in 1998.
+Nicholas Yulico's TheStreet article explains that “the current owner says he has spent millions transforming the house ….
 Renovations are still under way.
 From the outside, the house will look roughly the same as when Valentino had it built in the 1920s, highlighted by its Mediterranean stucco and red tile roof.
 But the interior is undergoing significant updating.”

 Update: Falcon Lair was bulldozed in 2006.
-One more piece of Los Angeles history that has literally gone to dust.
-According to Donna, “only the outer gates/fence structure and garage area remain extant and recognizable from Valentino's time.”
+One more piece of Los Angeles history literally gone to dust.
+According to Donna Hill, “only the outer gates/fence structure and garage area remain extant and recognizable from Valentino's time.”

 Baby Peggy talks!

 In other early 21st-century silent era news, Baby Peggy talks!

 “It happened quite by accident when my mother took me to Universal Studios to watch a film being made.
 A film director saw me as he walked past.
 He needed a very small person to star with Brownie the Wonder Dog,” recalls Diana Serra Cary, known as Baby Peggy in the 1920s, in an interview with Geoffrey Macnab for The Independent.